 The curriculum includes a series of didactic lectures, conferences; supervised GI clinic and inpatient consult service.
 These lectures are provided by the GI oncology faculty, other Non-GI physicians who utilize these techniques, radiologists, oncologists, and conferences directed by advanced fellows.

-Regular and structured meeting are held between fellows and identified faculty mentor to design and conduct research protocols.
+Regular and structured meetings are held between fellows and identified faculty mentor to design and conduct research protocols.
 Fellows also work with other members of the GI Division with diverse skills and investigative backgrounds.
 Research projects are further developed and implemented in one of our varied GI Subspecialty research groups. fellows.